Areas of Focus

 To assist in building of South Sudan’s human capacity, La Salle International has been supporting the efforts of Solidarity with South Sudan, which is successfully offering educational, health and pastoral services.
 Solidarity with South Sudan currently has operational facilities in Juba, Wau, Malakal, Riimenze and Yambio, and satellite offerings in Leer, Nzara, Kosti, Renk and Bentieu.
 The staff, largely consists of consecrated religious male and females who typically have had previous missionary experience and who are experts in their field.
 The Solidarity teachers at the Catholic Health Training Institute (CHTI) in Wau are board certified and fully credentialed Medical Doctors (MD) and Registered Nurse (RN) trainers.

-Situation Bullet Point Update as of 22 July 2014
+Situation Summary Update as of 19 August 2014

 A quick look at the numbers as of this date: